hectorvent/blog-api/README.md

 * Likes posts :+1:
 * Events with through Websocket:
   * when a new user is connected/disconnected :electric_plug:
-  * when a new post/comment are created
+  * When new post/comment are created
-  * when a user likes/dislikes a post.
+  * When users likes/dislikes posts.

 ### Demo: